What Trump’s Second Term Could Mean for New York Schools

 School meals

-Previously, Trump tried to tighten requirements around who qualified for free school lunches, which would have caused nearly half a million students to lose access to the program, according to an analysis by the U.S. Department of Agriculture.
+Previously, Trump tried to tighten requirements around who qualified for free school lunches, which would have caused nearly half a million students to lose access to the program, according to an analysis by the US Department of Agriculture.
 He also sought to loosen Obama-era nutrition standards.

 Project 2025 refers to the federal free lunch program as an “entitlement program” that represents “an example of the ever-expanding federal footprint in local school operations.”
 The plan would do away with a provision that eases access to free meals in high-poverty areas and recommends cutting summer meals for students who are not enrolled in summer programs.